-- David vs. Goliath: The David against Samoa Joe's Goliath.
+- David Versus Goliath: The David against Samoa Joe's Goliath.

 - Finishing Move: An imploding 450 splash, dubbed the 054.
 Will also end matches with the normal 450 on occasion.

-- I Was Beaten by a Girl: In Royal Rumble 2019 he is eliminated by Nia Jax.
+- I Was Beaten by a Girl: At the 2019 Royal Rumble, he was eliminated by Nia Jax.
 Downplayed as this doesn't seem to have caused him any lasting mental anguish.